-The Public Service Pension Plan's most recent valuation shows its funded ratio is 109.6 per cent.
-Conducted as at March 31, 2020, the valuation confirmed solid results that demonstrate the plan's strong financial health.
-The valuation showed that the plan's basic account, which pays lifetime pensions, had actuarial assets of about \$30.5 billion exceeding the actuarial liabilities of \$27.8 billion, leaving the plan with surplus funds of \$2.7 billion.
-This confirms the plan is fully funded and remains in a strong financial position.
+The Public Service Pension Plan's most recent valuation shows its funded ratio is 113 per cent.
+Conducted as at March 31, 2023, the valuation confirmed solid results that demonstrate the plan's strong financial health.
+The valuation showed that the plan's Basic Account, which pays lifetime pensions, had actuarial assets of \$38.0 billion, exceeding the actuarial liabilities of \$33.5 billion, leaving the plan with surplus funds of \$4.5 billion.
+The plan's Joint Trust Agreement provides clear guidance on how the board may use surplus funds.
+After reviewing its options, the board decided to use a portion of surplus funds to maintain existing contribution rates and then keep the remaining surplus in the Basic Account.
+Holding the surplus funds in reserve helps the board build a strong and resilient Basic Account for current and future retirees.

-Visit the plan website to read the 2020 valuation report and to learn how the plan allocated the 2020 valuation surplus.
+Visit the plan website to read the 2023 valuation report.